cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Nexus Media stands as a titan in the galactic media landscape, controlling a vast multimedia network across the star systems.
-Renowned for its influence on entertainment, news and social media, Nexus Media is a behemoth in shaping perceptions, trends, and opinions across diverse populations and planets.
+Renowned for its influence on entertainment, news, and social media, Nexus Media is a behemoth in shaping perceptions, trends, and opinions across diverse populations and planets.